DEIS-Tools/DEIS-MCC/issues/KNOWN.md

 INFO:    Token stored in /nfs/home/cs.aau.dk/<aau-id>/.singularity/remote.yaml
 ```

-# Display servers
+# X11 forwarding
-Currently (16/09/24) e.g. `emacs` gives a graphical interface if you are running an Xserver on your own machine.
+Currently (16/09/24) e.g. `emacs` gives a graphical interface if you are running an Xserver on your own machine and have enabled X11 forwarding.

 Other workloads such as interactive `matplotlib` windows does not seem to function on the standard Ubuntu installation.